 Passport application forms are available at City Hall or can be downloaded (travel.state.gov).
 Customers must apply in person with identification and necessary documents.

 The busy season for passport processing is mid-March through August.
 Routine passport processing takes six to eight weeks.
-Expedited passport processing takes less than three weeks.
+Expedited processing takes less than three weeks.
 Consider scheduling an appointment at the Seattle Passport Agency for faster turnaround.
-Additional expedite fees are required, whether application is mailed or customer applies in Seattle. * See additional information.
+Additional expedite fees are required, whether application is mailed or customer applies in Seattle. * See expedite information below.